dhellmann/pymotw-3/source/configparser/index.rst

    :literal:
    :start-after: #end_pymotw_header

-The output shows the origin for the value of each option, and illustrates the way defaults from different sources override existing values.
+The output shows the origin for the value of each option and illustrates the way defaults from different sources override existing values.